 Cons

-- The nipple may be too fast for very young babies.
+- Standard nipple flow may be too fast for newborns (buy slow-flow separately).

 Our Ratings